 I didn't really want any springs, and hate when rubber bands are used in machines for long term use, so I designed it to work off gravity and it has to be standing up in order to work.

-I didn't think of the entire thing, I just got the idea after learning how computers add numbers, and based the logic gate designs off of this guy's
+I didn't think of the entire thing, I just got the idea after learning how computers add numbers, and based the logic gate designs off of this guy's gates.

 Please point out typos and mistakes i've made.
 Kinda made this quickly.